Former Rams football player and Fosterite

 Joe (no last name)

 Treaty negotiated at the end of World War III.
-By inference, it banned the
+By inference, it banned the construction of nuclear weapons.

 ("If This Goes On—")